 Transportation in Huelva

-Huelva is a relatively small city, which means you can walk around the city center easily.
+Huelva is a relatively small city, which means you can walk around the city easily.
 Short distances make it possible to cycle or walk to most of the urban attractions and hotels.

 As for public transport, local buses operate frequently, connecting the city center with the port of Huelva, the beaches and the nearby suburbs.
-You can also get on a taxi at central locations around the city.
+You can also get a taxi at central locations around the city.

-Tip: If you’re heading to Huelva to catch a ferry, you can ask the ferry company with which you’re traveling about free shuttle bus transport from the city center of Huelva.
+Tip: if you’re heading to Huelva to catch a ferry, you can ask the ferry company with which you’re traveling about free shuttle bus transport from the city center of Huelva.

 Last but not least, Huelva has central train and bus stations, which connect the city with major Spanish destinations.